-Disabled children also may qualify for monthly SSI benefits based on their household income, resources, and composition.
-In fact, some children may qualify for SSI form the time of their birth.
+Disabled children also may qualify for monthly SSI benefits based on their family’s household income, resources, and composition.
+In fact, some children may qualify for SSI from the time of their birth.

-In order to be eligible for SSI, children typically must have at least one medically determinable physical or mental impairment that results in marked and severe functional limitations.
+In order to be eligible for SSI in Gwinnett County, children typically must have at least one medically determinable physical or mental impairment that results in marked and severe functional limitations.
 Furthermore, this condition generally must have lasted or be expected to last for at least 12 months or result in death.

 The Social Security Administration (SSA) generally conducts redeterminations of individuals’ SSI benefits at intervals that may range from one to six years.
 During a redetermination, the SSA commonly looks at the incomes, resources, and living arrangements of SSI recipients in order to make sure that they still qualify to receive benefits.

 Additionally, when children receiving SSI become adults, the SSA frequently conducts a redetermination using the adult definition of disability rather than the definition for a child.
 The purpose of this redetermination is to determine whether children who are no longer underage are still eligible to receive SSI benefits as adults.